kevinisageek/kevinisageek.org/content/2014-02-19 made-it-to-work-on-the-bike.md

- Title: Made it to work on the bike
+Title: Made it to work on the bike without dying.
 Date: 2014-02-19 16:26
-Author: Kevin
-Tags: bicycle
+Tags: bicycle, micro
 Slug: made-it-to-work-on-the-bike

-Made it to work on the bike without dying.
 Helmet also fits in my backpack.
 Great success!

 Dreading the ride home though.
 Bloody hill.